Jutho/VectorFunctionSpacesSummary/README.md

 * Deriving relations of specific families orthogonal polynomials, e.g. deriving orthonormalization relation or recurrence relation from generating function.
 * Computing simple Fourier coefficients using the elementary properties

+## 8. Linear differential operators

+This chapter provides an in-depth study of differential operators, and their role in the study of linear differential equations with boundary conditions.

+**Important concepts:**

+* Homogeneous and inhomogeneous (linear) differential equation, homogeneous and inhomogeneous boundary conditions, formal adjoint of a linear differential operator, Sturm-Liouville operator, separated boundary conditions.
+* A $p$th order differential equation is well balanced (likely to have a solution that exists and is unique for any right hand side) if it has exactly $p$ boundary conditions; this is a necessary but not sufficient condition.
+Having $p$ boundary conditions is also necessary (but not sufficient) to be a self-adjoint operator.
+* Initial value problem, fundamental matrix solution, time-ordered exponential, Wronskian, Floquet theorem
+* Boundary value problem, Dirichlet and Neumann conditions for second order problems, Green's function, Green's operator as inverse of differential operator
+* Sturm-Liouville eigenvalue problems: a regular Sturm-Liouville operator admits a spectral decompositoin where the eigenvectors provide a complete orthonormal basis for the Hilbert space, and can thus be used to compute e.g. the exponential or inverse (= Green's function) (Remark 8.31 and 8.32)

+**Lemmas, propositions, theorems:**

+Important active proofs:

+* Proposition 8.3 and Corollary 8.4 (it is sufficient if you can prove this for the case $p=2$)
+* Proposition 8.5 and Corollary 8.6
+* Constructing the bilinear concomitant of the Sturm-Liouville operator (eq 8.30)
+* Verifying that it is self-adjoint with respect to separated or periodic boundary conditions.
+* Lemma 8.12
+* Theorem 8.13
+* Proposition 8.14
+* Proposition 8.15
+* Proposition 8.16
+* Proposition 8.17
+* Theorem 8.18

+Important passive proofs:
+Proposition 8.9 and its generalisation to the inhomogeneous case, Proposition 8.19

+No theorems beyond subsection 8.2.4; you need to understand examples and use the concepts (see above) in exercises.

+**For applications / exercises**

+* Be able to apply the Frobenius method, in particular for second order problems (Remarks 8.25 and 8.26).
+In particular, this requires that you can recognize/identify a regular singular point, and that you can derive the indicial equation.
+Also applying the simpler version (a Taylor series ansatz) when there is no singular point (coefficient of highest derivative is strictly positive)

+* Understand how to use a Green's function, and how to construct it in the case of a second order problem with separated boundary conditions (p305)